Are you aiming for Significance?

 Unlike the game of Monopoly where everybody starts with $1,500, not all of us start with the same advantages or opportunities in life.
 Some of us begin below the bottom rung, while others are blessed with a great beginning, such as having wealthy parents who may provide them with the tools to, at the very least, skip the first step, which is survival.

 Although this is the starting point, this is where most people remain for most of their lives.
 Why?
 Because most people in survival mode have just accepted their fate.
 They have accepted their lives and are not leading their lives.
 “It is what it is”, is their motto.
 “Life sucks and then you die”, others say.
 Very few use the survival stage as a stepping stone.
 That’s because the survival stage is like standing at the foot of a mountain before the climb, looking at the top, and thinking, “This is too hard.
 I’ll never make it.”
 As a result, most in survival mode pitch their tent at the foot of the mountain and never begin the climb.
-They are discouraged before they even attempted anything.
+They get discouraged before they even attempt anything.
 As the late Zig Ziglar once said:

 “You don’t have to be great to start, but you have to start to be great.”